HackingGibsons/clubot/README.md

 Broadcast messagse are generaly state information from the IRC network like messages of other peers.

 Requests are sent from a ZMQ:DEALER socket by a client and take the form of JSON strings.
 Due to the type of sockets in use a single request may generate 0 to N replies.
-The documentation bellow will indicate how to treat any given message.
+The documentation below will indicate how to treat any given message.

 ## Request messages